jeffgregx2/ESPHomeCN105/home_assistant/README.md

   - !include common/mitsubishi_cn105_wifi_dynamic.yaml
   - !include common/mitsubishi_cn105_device_base.yaml
 ```
-The directory specified much match the location you copied in the files in the [Installing Locally](#installing-locally) section.
+The directory specified must match the location you copied in the files in the [Installing Locally](#installing-locally) section.

 ## Detailed Examples
 Click [HERE](/home_assistant/examples/) or more detailed examples